-ESCP Europe Business School and its Research Centre for Energy Management took part as Supporting Partners at this year’s Energy Summit organised by The Economist Events.
+ESCP Business School and its Energy Management Centre took part as Supporting Partners at this year’s Energy Summit organised by The Economist Events.
 The conference took place on 28th November at The Honourable Artillery Company Armoury House, City Road in London.

 After a challenging two years, are energy majors emerging in better shape?
 The Energy Summit 2017, brought together industry majors, policymakers and independent experts, to debate and discuss the big topics affecting the industry today and in the years to come.